MateBoy/knowledge-base/README.md

-# knowledge-base
+# Knowledge Base
 I'll share what I know.
+This is a work in progress.

+## Meta
+This knowledge base was started on 24/10/2019.